st-matskevich/go-matchmaker/README.md

 ## License

 Distributed under the MIT License.
-See <code>[LICENSE](LICENSE)</code> for more information.
+See [LICENSE](LICENSE) for more information.

 ## Contributing

 Want a new feature added?
 Found a bug?
-Go ahead an open [a new issue](https://github.com/st-matskevich/go-matchmaker/issues/new) or feel free to submit a pull request
+Go ahead an open [a new issue](https://github.com/st-matskevich/go-matchmaker/issues/new) or feel free to submit a pull request.